iMeaNz/background-remover/README.md

 ```

 ## Edge detection
-This is a bit more advanced, we use the canny algorithm and p-tile threshold algorithm to convert the current frame to a binary image containing only the edges detected.
+This is a bit more advanced, we use the canny algorithm and p-tile threshold algorithm to convert the current frame to a binary image containing only the edges of the image.

 Then we find the bounding box of these edges to apply our background removing logic.

-This was interesting, but still not really the desired output, because of box does not perfectly encompass the shape of the subject, and if the background is not unified and contains several edges, the bounding box detection can be scuffed.
+This was interesting, but still not really the desired output, because a box does not perfectly encompass the shape of a person, and if the background is not unified and contains several edges, the bounding box detection can be scuffed.

 **How to run**
 ```bash